techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 These methods let you set the column as well as the row.

-### writeBytes(colNum, rowNum, [lines])
+### writeBytes(colNum, rowNum, [lines], withUpdate)

 Writes each line in the array to the screen starting from `colNum`, `rowNum`.
-This allows you to place a block of text on the screen without affecting preceding columns. `colNum` is from 0 to 39, `rowNum` from 0 to 24.
+This allows you to place a block of text on the screen without affecting preceding columns. `lines` is a array of strings, up to 25 elements long.
+Each string is up to 40 characters long. `colNum` is from 0 to 39, `rowNum` from 0 to 24.

+`withUpdate` is an optional boolean, default is `false`.
+When true, the page display is updated.

 ### writeByte(colNum, rowNum, byte, withUpdate)

 Writes the byte to the `colNum`, `rowNum`.  `colNum` is from 0 to 39, `rowNum` from 0 to 24.
-The `byte` should have a character code of 0x0 to 0x127.
+The `byte` is a string, and should have a character code of 0x0 to 0x127.
 The byte won't display literally, as the display uses the active G0 character set and spacing attributes to work out what to show.

 `withUpdate` is an optional boolean, default is `false`.
 When true, the page display is updated.